 - Courtroom Technology Policy:

-While electronic devices are not permitted in the courthouse, the Court does have some limited ability to allow electronic files to be displayed on a projector in certain courtrooms.
+The Court does have some limited ability to allow electronic files to be displayed on a projector in certain courtrooms.
 Parties wishing to display electronic files in the courtroom must notify the Court in writing in advance to make sure the equipment is available at the time of trial.

 The courtroom equipment is exclusively for the display of evidence to the Court through files stored on CDs, DVDs and USB devices.
 The courtroom equipment will accept the following file formats: .AVI, .MP4, .MOV, .WMV, .MPEG1, .MPEG2, .MPEG4, .DIVX, .MPG, .MPEG.
 The courtroom equipment should not be used for any other purpose.
 Any media used on the courtroom equipment must be virus and Trojan free.
 Also any media containing inappropriate or illegal information is prohibited on this device.
 The courtroom equipment is not networked and will not allow access to any external sites.